BillLeoutsakosvl346/WiseDragon/tools/README.md

   - Used when agent needs to see and describe what's on screen
   - No coordinate grid applied

-### 2. `show_arrow_overlay` (Coordinate-Based Pointing)
+### 2. `show_arrow_overlay` (AI-Powered Element Detection)
-- **Purpose**: Point at specific UI elements using a coordinate system
+- **Purpose**: Point at specific UI elements using advanced computer vision
-- **Location**: `tools/overlay/`
+- **Location**: `tools/overlay/` + `tools/vision/`
 - **Behavior**:
+  - Agent provides text description of target element (e.g., "YouTube Like button")
   - Automatically takes a fresh screenshot
-  - Applies 8×6 coordinate grid overlay (0-100 scale, red dots/numbers)
-  - Sends coordinate-overlaid image to agent via WebRTC
+  - Sends screenshot and description to Modal-hosted UGround vision model
-  - Agent uses helper grid overlay to locate target elements
-  - Agent makes ONE-SHOT decision using visible grid numbers
+  - Vision model returns precise coordinates (0-1000 scale)
+  - Automatically determines optimal arrow direction based on position
-  - Places arrow at specified coordinates and task is complete
+  - Places arrow at detected coordinates with high accuracy
   - Process is invisible to user - no technical details mentioned

 ## Workflow Examples